Illinois-IoT/main-project/tutorials/day3/day3.md

 ### What is Background Subtraction

-Background subtraction is critical in many computer vision applications.
+Background subtraction is critical in many Computer Vision applications.
 We use it to count the number of cars passing through a toll booth.
 We use it to count the number of people walking in and out of a store.

 And we will now use it for motion detection.

 The base in this approach is that of detecting moving objects from the difference between the current frame and reference frame, which is often called ‘Background Image’ or ‘Background Model’.
 This background subtraction is typically done by detecting the foreground objects in a video frame and foreground detection is the main task of this whole approach.

-Any robust background subtraction model should be able to handle light intensity changes, repeated motion from long term scene changes.
+Any robust background subtraction model should be able to handle light intensity changes and repeated motion from long term scene changes.
 The analysis of such an approach mathematically can be modelled using a function `P(x,y,t)` as a video sequence where `t` is the time dimensions `x` and `y` are the pixel locations.

 ![](day3_background_subtraction.png)

-Mathematically it can be modelled as;
+Mathematically it can be modelled as:

 ```
 |reference_frame – current_frame| > Threshold